Ulam stability of lamplighters and Thompson groups: Uniform stability and asymptotic cohomology

+\begin{definition} The cohomology class $[\tilde{\alpha}] \in \HH_a^2(\Gamma,\mathcal{W})$ constructed in (\ref{cocycle}) is called the \emph{Ulam class} for the Ulam $\hGamma$-module $\W$. \end{definition} Note that any uniform asymptotic homomorphism of $\Gamma$ gives rise to an Ulam $\hGamma$-module and its own Ulam class, and we shall refer to these as \emph{Ulam classes supported on $\Uf$}.\\ Such an Ulam class vanishes, i.e. $\tilde{\alpha}$ is a coboundary, precisely when $\phi$ has the defect diminishing property.
+Thus Theorem \ref{thm:defdim} yields:

-\begin{theorem}[{\cite[Theorem 4.2.4]{mainref}}] $\Gamma$ is uniformly $\Uf$-stable with respect to $\Uf$ if and only if all Ulam classes supported on $\Uf$ vanish.
+\begin{theorem}[{\cite[Theorem 4.2.4]{mainref}}] $\Gamma$ is uniformly $\Uf$-stable with a linear estimate with respect to $\Uf$ if and only if all Ulam classes supported on $\Uf$ vanish.
 In particular, if $\HH_a^2(\Gamma,\W)=0$ for every Ulam $\hGamma$-module supported on $\Uf$, then $\Gamma$ is uniformly $\Uf$-stable, with a linear estimate. \end{theorem}